Aliyu Mohammed Gusau: Staying power

 Retiring from the army, Aliyu became chairman & chief executive of Alpha Public Affairs Consultancy from December 1993 to May 1999.
 With wide influence in both civilian and military circles, Aliyu played a central role in ensuring that the transition to democracy in May 1999 went smoothly.

 Aliyu was the National Security Advisor in the crucial period when former political office holders in the armed forces were retired in June 1999, helping Obasanjo assume control of the armed forces as a civilian President.
 He remained National Security Advisor during most of Obasanjo's presidency.
 He left office to compete in the 2006 People's Democratic Party (PDP) primaries for presidential candidate, coming third.
 The winner, Umaru Yar'Adua, went on to be elected president.

 On 8 March 2010, Acting President Goodluck Jonathan announced that he was removing Major-General Sarki Mukhtar as National Security Adviser and replacing him with Aliyu.
 A few days later, Aliyu met with the service chiefs in Abuja to discuss the Jos crisis and the security situation in the country.
 There were rumours that a review of senior army and police assignments could be underway.

 Speaking at a seminar in April 2010, Aliyu said the legal system seemed to promote crime and the law enforcement agencies appeared overwhelmed.
 He also said that efforts to fight corruption were perceived as selective and ineffective, and some of the agencies had credibility problems since their leaders had been accused of corruption.
 In April 2010, Aliyu announced his presidential nomination to be a candidate in the 2011 presidential elections.

 Personal life

-His son Mahdi Aliyu Gusau (born 1981) served as deputy governor of Zamfara State from 2019 till his impeachment in 2022.
+His son Mahdi Mohammed Gusau (born 1981) served as deputy governor of Zamfara State from 2019 till his impeachment in 2022.